How Consent Shields a Trustee

 A.R.S. § 14-11009When Consent Does Not Count

-These safeguards matter because the relationship between a trustee and a beneficiary is not one of equals.
-The trustee holds the information and the authority.
-A beneficiary who signs off on something without understanding what actually happened is not giving meaningful consent.
+These safeguards matter because the trustee holds the information and authority.
+A beneficiary who signs off without understanding the facts is not giving real consent.